WamboDNS/GSAAL/README.md

 # Tuning of 'stop_epochs'
 Our original article contains further information for the training of GSAAL.
 In essence, this has to be done in two steps, as specified in detail.
-The code in `MSS_GAAL.py` already handles this for you.
+The code in `GSAAL.py` already handles this for you.
 The `stop_epoch` parameter the network initializes with is the number of iterations for step 1.
 After that, the network trains for $10$ extra epochs.
 We fixed this number as we found it to be enough in all scenarios we tested the method in during preliminary experiments.
 How to select the number of `stop_epoch` is more critical.
 Our recommendation is to run GSAAL for a long number of epochs with default values (between 200 and 300).
-Observe whether the network converges into an optimum or not by utilizing the generated plots using `MSS_GAAL.snapshot()` (see method in `MSS_GAAL.py`).
+Observe whether the network converges into an optimum or not by utilizing the generated plots using `GSAAL.snapshot()` (see method in `GSAAL.py`).
 I.e: "If the graph of $\mathcal{G}$ has stabilized before the selected number of `stop_epochs`.
 If not, consider increasing the number of `stop_epochs` and retry.
 If nothing works, try changing the training parameters.
 In our One-class classification experiments, we managed to converge without changing the training parameters, only varying `stop_epochs`.

 _**Note:**__If the experiment has been run using Novelty.py, the graph automatically saved inside the folder `Results/Run_{date}_{dataset}`._